xaynetwork/xaynet/README.md

 Concretely, we provide developers with:
 - **My AI tools:** The flexibility to use the machine-learning frameworks and tools of their choice.
-- **My app dev tools:** The ability to integrate federated learning into apps written in Dart, Flutter or other languages of choice.
+- **My app dev tools:** The ability to integrate federated learning into apps written in Dart, Python or other languages of choice, as well as frameworks like Flutter.
 - **"Federated learning" everywhere:** The ability to run federated learning everywhere - be it desktop browsers, smartphones or micro-controllers.
 - **"Federated learning" inside:** A simple integration means of making an AI application ready for federated learning.
 - **Privacy by design:** A communication protocol for federated learning that scales, is secure, and preserves the privacy of participating devices.